pillar-markup/pillar/README.md

 ```bash
 $ mv build ~/.pillar
 ```

+### Setting up your environment

+Wether you downloaded an

 And then add that directory to the `PILLAR_HOME` and `HOME` environment variables, for example, by modifying your `.bashrc` with